 This is not the first time an Excel issue has led to large consequences but, regardless of the proof being in the British pudding, companies are still hesitant to take the necessary steps ensuring mistakes such as this won’t happen again.

 In finance, the importance of data accuracy and where the origin of error occurred, is a time tested phenomenon.
 Finance professionals face these issues religiously and yet the majority of which still rely on their seemingly reliable Excel spreadsheets.
 Now, what if it was possible to avoid these fatal gaffes without needing to adapt to something entirely new?

 What if there was a software that allowed you to upload CSV and Excel files into a database - ridding the issue of Excel limitations, as the database has none.
-What if it allowed you to see everything with a clear dashboard, a dashboard that follows trends, so a large portion of data missing is instantly red-flagged?
+What if it allowed you to see everything with a clear dashboard, a financial dashboard that follows trends, so a large portion of data missing is instantly red-flagged?
 What if version comparisons and their mismatches were automatically revealed?
 How about a data-basing submission platform that would have avoided this fiasco in its entirety?

 Using Excel on its own is irresponsible, but what if PHE had used a financial analytics platform like DataRails?
 They probably wouldn’t have been in the headlines this morning, to say the least.
 PHE has already admitted they will continue using Excel but will merely ‘split the files into batches.’
 So have they learned their lesson?
 Or just come across the DataRails’ website?